ydydsnyd/mono/doc/docs/how-it-works.md

 #### Speculative Execution and Confirmation

-It is important to understand that the push endpoint is _not_ expected to necessarily compute the same result that the mutator on the client did.
+It is important to understand that the push endpoint is _not necessarily_ expected to compute the same result that the mutator on the client did.
 This is a feature.
 The server may have newer or different state than the client has.
 That’s fine —- the pending mutations applied on the client are _speculative_ until applied on the server.
 In Replicache, the server is authoritative.
 The client-side mutators create speculative results, then the mutations are pushed and executed by the server creating _confirmed_, canonical results.
 The confirmed results are later pulled by the client, with the server-calculated state taking precedence over the speculative result.

-The mechanism by which this happens is described below in Rebase.
+This precedence happens because once confirmed by the server, a mutation is no longer re-run by the client.

 ### Pull